-Investigate Internal Broker
+5.3 Investigate Internal Broker

 Each EDX has its own "Internal Broker" (IBR).
 This is where the EDX stores the messages which are in transit, either outgoing (sending) or incoming (receiving).
 The number one problem with the IBR is that it can run full.
 And this can be caused by just a few messages.
 Check edx.log to see if there are error messages related to something being 100% full or "flooded".
-Another way to check is to examine the activemq-.xml governing the IBR in your EDX.
-These files are found among your configuration files for the EDX.
-There are many of those, most likely all the same setup - and you can search for " <storeUsage>" tag.
-This will give probably list a limit to how much space the IBR can take.
-Usually in a percent of the available space on the disk.
+Another way to check is to examine the jms-context-nonha.xml governing the IBR in your EDX.
+This file is found in <EDX-config-folder/jms/ or <EDX-config-folder/jms/secured, depending on the edx.properties setting of internalBroker.useAuthentication=false/true.
+In this file search for " <storeUsage>" tag, it will determine how much disk IBR is allowed to take, usually as a percent of the available space on the disk.
+You can change it to a specific limit to have more control over the space set aside for the IBR.
+Here is an example from Statnett-configuration:

 The IBR itself can be found in a similar place like this:

-'''

-pwd

-var/lib/edx-toolbox/edx-activemq-data/data/

-ls -1h

-total 4.5M

-1 edx-toolbox edx-toolbox

-32M Mar 16 20:37

-db-8587.loa

--rw-r---.

-edx-toolbox edx-toolbox 1.1M Mar

-1

-16

-20:37

-db.data

-edx-toolbox edx-toolbox 301K Mar

-16 20:37

-1

-db.redo

-1 edx-toolbox edx-toolbox

-8 Mar

-'''
+/var/lib/edx-toolbox/edx-activemq-data/data total 4.5M -rw-r 1 edx-toolbox edx-toolbox 32M Mar 16 20:37 db -8587.log -rw-r 1 edx-toolbox edx-toolbox 301K Mar 16 20:37 db . redo -rw-r 1 edx-toolbox edx-toolbox 8 Mar 14 10:47 lo ck